jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 * Spotlight Cloud is a cloud-powered SQL Server Performance monitoring solution that provides 24*7 monitoring, instant diagnostics, and powerful tuning to ensure consistent performance and high availability.
 * To try the Spotlight Cloud Product, please following the Getting Started documentation on [doc.spotlightcloud.io/getting-started/](https://doc.spotlightcloud.io/getting-started/).
 * Spotlight Cloud is a SaaS offering and is charged on a subscription basis.
-At the end of the 30-day free trial, you need to pick from one of the two plans depending on your SQL Server performance monitoring needs. [www.spotlightcloud.io/pricing](https://www.spotlightcloud.io/pricing).
+Your first subscription is a 30-day Professional Trial.
+Enjoy the benefits of a Professional Trial subscription for 30 days free of charge.
+At the end of 30 days purchase Spotlight Cloud Professional or continue to use Spotlight Cloud on a Basic subscription.
+To determine the subscription that best suits your needs visit [www.spotlightcloud.io/pricing](https://www.spotlightcloud.io/pricing).

 ## Troubleshooting Errors